Machyne/pal/README.md

 `python stalkernet_scraper.py -s`

 ### Installing in Apache
 PAL can be run by Apache HTTP Server by using the `mod_wsgi` module.
-The Flask documentation has pretty detailed instructions on how to set this up.
-Please see `http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/`
+The (Flask documentation)[http://flask.pocoo.org/docs/0.10/deploying/mod_wsgi/] has pretty detailed instructions on how to set this up.